proofrock/ws4sqlite-docs/documentation/security.md

 The first and most effective line of defense is certainly authentication, [documented here](authentication.md).

 ws4sqlite allows a client to authenticate with it using a traditional credentials system.
-In other words, the client supplies an username, and a password.
+In other words, the client supplies an username and a password.

-The client can do this in two ways:
+The client can do this in one of two ways:

 * Using the standard HTTP Basic Authentication; or
 * Inserting the credentials in the request JSON.

 {% hint style="danger" %}
 Beware that the password is sent in plaintext; if you are serving a database on an unprotected connection, it could be snooped.
+Consider providing HTTPS with a reverse proxy.
 {% endhint %}

-On the server, the credentials can be supplied in two ways:
+On the server, the set of valid credentials can be configured in two ways:

 * Defining a list of credentials in the configuration file (the password can be plaintext or hashed);
 * Defining a SQL query that authenticates them, probably against a table in the database itself.

-This mechanism is flexible and effective.
+This mechanism is designed to be flexible and effective.
 Of course, a password is only safe if it's kept secret, so if you connect from a web app, it can't be hard-coded in the javascript.
 A better approach would be to ask for it to the user.

 ### Read-only databases